-Phoenix, Arizona Police Chief Daniel Akumo received a call from Jeff Sooner, owner of the Sooner Campground located near the police sub-station asking for assistance.
+Phoenix, Arizona Police Chief Daniel Akumo received a call from Jeff Sooner, owner of the Sooner Campground near the police sub-station asking for assistance.
 Jimmy Roystat, age 10 and his sister Rhonda, age 7, disobeyed their parents and sneaked off with Jimmy’s new friend Troy Grunell, age 12, to explore an old abandoned gold mine in the adjacent foothills.
-Apache-born Chief Akumo and his partner Officer Calvin Mauer sped to the cave entrance, fearing the children might encounter dangerous predators that inhabited the vast dark internal labyrinth.
+Apache-born Chief Akumo and his partner Officer Calvin Mauer sped to the cave, fearing the children might encounter dangerous predators that inhabited the vast dark internal labyrinth.

 It was now up to the puzzled and deeply concerned Chief Akumo to unscramble the mystery of what happened to the children and his partner.

-In a deep, gravelly voice with a western drawl, Akumo responded, “Uh-huh.
+He cleared his throat and in a deep, gravelly voice with a western drawl, Akumo responded, “Uh-huh.
 Uh-huh.
 How old are they, Jeff?”
 Pause…

 “Okay.
 Understood.
 So it’s just the three children.
 They’re alone, right?”
 Pause…

-“As far as Mr. and Mrs. Roystat are aware of, yes.
-The three children are alone.”
+“As far as Mr. and Mrs. Roystat are aware of, yes, the three children are alone.”

 “I see.
 How long has it been since the parents realized the children were missing and reported to you?”
 Another brief pause…

 “Okay, Jeff.
-We’ll grab our gear and head on over there right away.
+We’ll grab our gear and head on over right away.
 See you in about thirty.
 Bye.”

 As Chief Akumo ended the call, Officer Mauer frowned and asked, “What’s up, Chief?
 Trouble at the Sooner Campground again?”

 Akumo reached over and closed his laptop computer as he grunted his response, “Three kids have gone missing.
 Jeff Sooner and the parents fear they may have gone exploring in the caves.
-I’ll explain the details in the car on the way over there.”
+I’ll explain the details in the car on the way there.”